OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 Next, work on bypassing the detection of the reverse engineering tools and answer the following questions:

 - Can the mechanisms be bypassed trivially (e.g., by hooking a single API function)?
-- How difficult is identifying the anti-debugging code via static and dynamic analysis?
+- How difficult is identifying the anti reverse engineering code via static and dynamic analysis?
 - Did you need to write custom code to disable the defenses?
 How much time did you need?
 - What is your assessment of the difficulty of bypassing the mechanisms?

 The following steps should guide you when bypassing detection of reverse engineering tools:

-1. Patch the anti-debugging functionality.
+1. Patch the anti reverse engineering functionality.
 Disable the unwanted behavior by simply overwriting the associated byte-code or native code with NOP instructions.
 2. Use Frida or Xposed to hook file system APIs on the Java and native layers.
 Return a handle to the original file, not the modified file.
 3. Use a kernel module to intercept file-related system calls.
 When the process attempts to open the modified file, return a file descriptor for the unmodified version of the file.